morleydan10/MyWeather/README.md

 - Users have the ability to toggle between Fahrenheit and Celcius

 ## Future Plans
-- Add hourly forecast for the day
 - Add 5 day forecast for locations
+- Adjust styling for hourly forecast
 - Give users the ability to change the language of the application

 ## Credits